 Republicans have criticized Rice's characterization of the attack, and they don't want to see her get a promotion.

-MICHELE KELEMEN, BYLINE: Susan Rice may not have the nomination in the bag, but she does have her advocates, including Eleanor Holmes Norton who represents Rice's hometown, Washington, D.C., in Congress.
+Rice may not have the nomination in the bag — but she does have her advocates, including Eleanor Holmes Norton, who represents Rice's hometown, Washington, D.C., in Congress.

-KELEMEN: It was the way she relayed that information that angered Republicans like Senator Lindsay Graham of South Carolina.
+It was the way she relayed that information that angered Republicans like Sen. Lindsey Graham of South Carolina.

-KELEMEN: Senator John McCain of Arizona called Rice unqualified to be Secretary of State, and even suggested that the Stanford grad is not bright.
-The newly elected chairwoman of the Congressional Black Caucus, Marcia Fudge of Ohio, says that smacks of racism and sexism.
+Sen. John McCain of Arizona called Rice unqualified to be secretary of state and even suggested that the Stanford graduate is not bright.
+The newly elected chairwoman of the Congressional Black Caucus, Rep. Marcia Fudge of Ohio, says that smacks of racism and sexism.

-KELEMEN: Congresswoman Fudge then compared Rice to former Secretary of State Condoleezza Rice, who had presented to the American public faulty intelligence on Iraq, warning of possible mushroom clouds.
+Fudge then compared Rice to former Secretary of State Condoleezza Rice, who had presented to the American public faulty intelligence on Iraq, warning of possible "mushroom clouds."

-KELEMEN: Another congresswoman at Friday's news conference, Karen Bass of California, believes this is all about politics.
+Another congresswoman at Friday's news conference, Rep. Karen Bass of California, believes the dispute is all about politics.

-KELEMEN: If she is nominated, senators will not only debate Rice's comments on Benghazi, many have also raised questions about her record at the U.N.
-A former state department official from the Bush administration, Georgetown University professor Mark Lagon, says the record is mixed.
+If she is nominated, senators will not only debate Rice's comments on Benghazi.
+Many have also raised questions about her record at the United Nations.
+Georgetown University professor Mark Lagon, a former State Department official from the Bush administration, says the record is mixed.

-KELEMEN: President Obama, who has said he hasn't decided on his next Secretary of State, has praised Susan Rice, saying she's served with toughness and grace.
+Obama, who says he hasn't decided on his next secretary of state, has praised Rice, saying she has served with toughness and grace.